deep-research/victorslibrary-nuxt/content/reenchantment/the-grieg-and-euphorization-revealed.md

 explicit: false

 description: |
-  This doom metal song depicts the contrast between a feeling of extreme terror and a calm and reflective period that may be experienced in its wake.
+  This song depicts the contrast between a feeling of extreme terror and a calm and reflective period that may be experienced in its wake.

   It is named after the exquisite composer [Edvard Grieg](https://en.wikipedia.org/wiki/Funeral_March_in_Memory_of_Rikard_Nordraak).